I. What is the UCC?

 IV.
 Treatises and Journals

-William D. Hawkland, Uniform Commercial Code Series (KF879 .A45 H38 & online in WestlawNext: HAWKLAND).
-Hawkland’s treatise provides a section-by-section commentary on the UCC, the Uniform Computer Information Transactions Act, and the Uniform Electronic Transactions Act.
+William D. Hawkland, Uniform Commercial Code Series (KF879 .A45 H38 & online in Westlaw: HAWKLAND).
+Hawkland’s treatise provides a section-by-section commentary on the UCC, the Uniform Computer Information Transactions Act, and the Uniform Electronic Transactions Act, among others.
 It also includes a volume containing state variations on the official Code.

-Thomas M. Quinn, Quinn's Uniform Commercial Code Commentary and Law Digest Revised Second Edition (KF880.3 .Q45 & online in WestlawNext).
+Thomas M. Quinn, Quinn's Uniform Commercial Code Commentary and Law Digest, Revised Second Edition (KF880.3 .Q45 & online in Westlaw).
 A revised second edition of this multi-volume publication was issued beginning in 2001, offering a quick capsule survey of UCC case law developments.
-It is arranged by UCC section number and includes helpful information such as state variations of the UCC, editorial commentary, short case annotations and cross references to other parts of the Code.
+It is arranged by UCC section number and includes helpful information such as state variations of the UCC, editorial commentary, short case annotations, and cross references to other parts of the Code.

 James J. White and Robert S. Summers, Uniform Commercial Code, Practitioner Treatise Series, 6th ed.
 (Reserve KF890 .W46).
 A four-volume set oriented towards practitioners, this treatise is widely quoted and cited by courts.
 It not only explains the Code, but also suggests how different provisions function and correlate in practice.